Jalairs: Mongolia

 Jalairs are part of the Khalkha people of Mongolia.
 As of October 2024, there were more than 11,000 people with the clan name of Jalayir in Mongolia.

+Siberia

+Chat Siberian Tatars originate from Jalairs, as one of Jalair clans is named Jait.
+There is also a Siberian Tatar village called Salairka (Siberian Tatar: Салайыр) in Tyumensky District of Tyumen Oblast.

 China

 In China, the Jalaids are a clan and a banner in the Jirim and Ordos Leagues, and Chahar of Inner Mongolia.

 Iran

 Timur brought 400 Jalair families to Khorasan.
 They live in Kalat-i-nadiri.

 Until end of the 19th century, Kalat-i-nadiri had its own hereditary chief of Jalayir tribe, who held the fortress as feudatories of Persia.
 Under Nader Shah Afshar, Jalayirs rose to power and held important official positions within Persian government and military: